HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 all applicants.
 While the
 random selection offers
 an opportunity to all
-applicants, Nicole Roma-
-nos, campus outreach
-coordinator, explained
-that consideration goes
-to those with siblings
+applicants, Nicole Romanos, campus outreach coordinator, explained that consideration goes to those with siblings already enrolled.
-already enrolled.
-“We kind of accommo-
-date sometimes because I
-know parents have a
-concern if they have two
-kids,” Romanos said.
+“We kind of accommodate sometimes because I know parents have a concern if they have two kids,” Romanos said.
-“Again, it’s not a guaran-
-tee.
-It’s just a percentage
-so it won’t be all the sib-
-lings.
-Based on the
-amount of people that
-applied, they’ll take a
-percentage of that for
+“Again, it’s not a guarantee.
+It’s just a percentage so it won’t be all the siblings.
+Based on the amount of people that applied, they’ll take a percentage of that for siblings.”
-siblings.”
 Out of 503 applicants
-for elementary, 95 stu-
-dents were drawn to
-attend the Harmony
+for elementary, 95 students were drawn to attend the Harmony
 School of Innovation.
 Among a total of 300
 applicants for middle
 school, 284 were chosen
-for admission to Harmo-
+for admission to Harmony Science Academy.
-ny Science Academy.
 Once a child is selected
 from the lottery, they
 have 10 days to submit
 documents required to
 proceed with enrollment
-and a waiting list is de-
-veloped for those not yet
+and a waiting list is developed for those not yet
 	</p>
   </div>
   <div class="column">